Human capital flight: Russia

+They come from different walks of life.
+Some are journalists like us, but there are also IT experts, designers, artists, academics, lawyers, doctors, PR specialists, and linguists.
+Most are under 50.
+Many share western liberal values and hope Russia will be a democratic country one day.
+Some are LGBTQ+.
+Sociologists studying the current Russian emigration say there is evidence that those leaving are younger, better educated and wealthier than those staying.
+More often they are from bigger cities.

+According to Johannes Wachs, "The exodus of skilled human capital, sometimes called brain drain, out of Russia may have a significant effect on the course of the war and the Russian economy in the long run."

 Southeastern Europe

 The rapid but small-scale departure of highly skilled workers from Southeastern Europe has caused concern about those nations developing deeper integration in the European Union.
-This has given rise to programmes to curb the outflow by encouraging skilled technicians and scientists to remain in the region to work on international projects.
+This has given rise to programs to curb the outflow by encouraging skilled technicians and scientists to remain in the region to work on international projects.

-Serbia is one of the top countries that have experienced human capital flight due to the fall of Yugoslavia and its succesives civil wars.
+Serbia is one of the top countries that has experienced human capital flight due to the fall of Yugoslavia and its successive civil wars.
 In 1991, people started emigrating to Italy and Greece, and then began going farther, to the United Kingdom, Canada and the United States.
 In the last ten years, educated people and professionals have been leaving the country and going to other countries where they feel they can have improved possibilities for better and secure lives.
-This is a concern for Albania as well, as it is losing its skilled workers and professionals.
+According to a report on "migration and brain drain" in the Western Balkans, published in 2024, "young people leave these countries not only because of low salaries and economic issues but also because of corruption, crime, political instability and lack of security."

 A major cause of human capital flight in countries like Moldova and Ukraine is lack of economic opportunities and corruption.
 The higher economic class in the country, filled with local and Russian oligarchs, has control over the whole economic system.
 Young, educated people have few economic opportunities unless they have connections to individuals from the higher class.
-This encourages them to emigrate and seek for opportunities elsewhere.
+This encourages them to emigrate and seek opportunities elsewhere.